Training donkeys is a passion but Donkeys have a really special place in my heart and life!

 I don’t know why people ignore this very basic but very important part of the training with so many donkeys.
 They assume the donkey will just follow a feed bucket anywhere.
 They will not!

-So training this little RocketMan will take awhile.
+So training this little RocketMan took awhile.
 I’ve trained many donkeys to halter and it’s always easiest if they have no idea what the halter is.
-But since he’s had bad experiences and doesn’t seem like he has been handled nicely I’ve got extra work to do.
+But since he’s had bad experiences and doesn’t seem like he has been handled nicely I’ve had extra work to do.

-I said before I have to gain some trust first.
-Rocket Man will live in the small training area I have here.
+I said before I had to gain some trust first.
+This is the most important step when training donkeys!
+Rocketman lived in the small training area I have here.
 It’s 30 by 20 with a small shed for shelter.
 Ideally, a smaller round or square pen with no shelter would be better.
 It’s what I would normally use but since he’s going to be in this pen a while it needs to be a bit more comfortable with a good shelter.
-I will not let him in a pasture until I’ve gained the trust and can get a halter on him.
+I did not let him in a pasture until I had gained the trust and can get a halter on him.

 Have you ever seen the ads “FREE DONKEY if you can catch him you can have him”?
 I have and it’s very sad!
-So the ‘long term’ training area will be his temporary home for a while.
+So the ‘long term’ training area was his temporary home for a while.
 My donkeys need to be haltered anywhere, anytime!

 - Gain Trust: I do this by simply going in his area a couple of times a day and standing there.
 Not facing him head-on though.
-If he approaches me I will offer him a treat or a scratch.
+If he approaches me, I will offer him a treat or a scratch.
 Try to stand close to him.
 He acts uncomfortable I retreat and stand away from him.
-If he comes over again I’ll offer nice stuff again.
-Repeat until he accepts my presence and doesn’t act like its a bad thing.
-This is similar to how I’ve seen Mustang Maddy gentle wild Mustangs.
+If he comes over again, I’ll offer nice stuff again.
+Repeat until he accepts my presence and doesn’t act like it’s a bad thing.

 - Enter with the halter and repeat the same thing.
-He knows I’m not going to hurt him.
+He knows I will not hurt him.
 He knows I have good things he likes.
 BUT the halter is there!
 So I repeat the same gaining trust exercises again until he’s comfortable with me in his space with the hater.

 - Targeting: A lot of +R trainers use this as the beginning part of trick training.
 It works really good for training a halter shy donkey or horse though.
 This is easier to show than explain so I made the video series below.
 It shows using the marker and targeting to get him to accept the halter.
 Go to my youtube channel to see the whole series.
 Don’t forget to subscribe because I add donkey training videos all the time.

-Here is a video of one of our training sessions:
+Here is a video of one of our 1st training sessions.
+It’s a 3 part series:

 Training Donkeys isn’t hard but sometimes it does take longer